 Tara litigated and appealed civil and administrative matters in North Carolina for nearly 15 years, both as a defense attorney and as a plaintiff's attorney.
 She zealously advocated on behalf of employers, insurers, injured workers, and employees.
 With a background in chemistry and chemical engineering, Tara also briefly practiced in intellectual property litigation and is a licensed patent attorney with the United States Patent and Trademark Office and is available to facilitate disputes involving intellectual property, licensing, and other business matters.

 Tara Muller now enjoys conducting mediations to help others reach fair, amicable settlements.
 She is pleased to serve as mediator both on a selected and appointed basis for a number of state and federal courts, as well as for the North Carolina Industrial Commission.
-She also serves as outside ombuds for businesses and offers seminars on workplace conflict management and continues to provide legal writing services to other attorneys throughout North Carolina.
+She also serves as outside ombuds for businesses and offers seminars on workplace conflict management, while continuing to provide legal writing services to other attorneys throughout North Carolina.

 Licensed: US Patent & Trademark Office; NC Bar; EDNC; MDNC; 4th Circuit Court of Appeals; NC Dispute Resolution Commission